AEDC begins implementation of new tariff plan

-The management of the Abuja Electricity Distribution Company (AEDC) says it has started implementing new Service Reflective Tariff Plan (SRT) across its franchise area from Sept.
-1.
+The management of the Abuja Electricity Distribution Company (AEDC) says it has started implementing its new Service Reflective Tariff Plan (SRT) across its franchise area from September 1.

-He said that the tariff structure would also result in good quality voltage profile, swifter response to faults clearing and provision of pre-paid meters.
+He said the tariff structure would also result in a good quality voltage profile, swift response to faults clearing and provision of pre-paid meters.

-The general manager stated that the service reflective tariff plan was an innovative structure designed to deliver on the need for an upward review of tariff with an attendant caveat of improved service in the power sector.
+Mr Fadipe stated that the service reflective tariff plan is an innovative structure designed to deliver on the need for an upward review of tariff with an attendant caveat that there must be improvement of service in the power sector.

 “The service reflective tariff plan signals a new approach to tariff design that is required to ensure equity and fairness in delivering quality service to customers.’’